 Peel the paper backing off the pieces and arrange web side down on the table runner.
 Press in place holding the iron in each spot for several seconds (using steam is sometimes helpful at this point).

 Did you know you can use fusible applique on paper as well as fabric?!
-Here I used those two full size pumpkins pressed onto orange fabric, cut out and then pressed onto paper bags to make light up jack-o-lanterns.
+Here I used those two full-size pumpkins pressed onto the orange fabric, cut out, and then pressed onto paper bags to make light-up jack-o-lanterns.
 Just cut out the face pieces and put a tea light inside!
 Or line with a cellophane bag for a cute way to pack your treats :) ...not candy corn though, that stuff will shorten your lifespan!

 What do you think?
 Ready to start the festive season?!
-I hope you enjoy!
+I hope you enjoy it!